 All told, each type of tour has its pros and its cons, but both were perfectly fine.
 So what’s with all of the complaints?
 After taking both tours, I think I figured it out: The Austrian local guides never can, and never will, equal their customers’ intensity of affection for the movie.

 The Sound of Music is an American phenomenon.
 Yes, the exteriors were filmed in Salzburg.
-(And after these tours, I’m wondering if there’s a square inch of this city that didn’t wind up somewhere in the movie.)
-But fundamentally, it’s an American movie, based on an American stage play, by American composers who wrote songs in English that have almost nothing to do with Austria’s musical tradition.
+(And after these tours, I’m wondering if there’s a square inch of this city that didn’t wind up somewhere in that movie.)
+But fundamentally, it’s an American movie, based on an American stage play, by American composers who wrote songs in English that have nothing to do with Austria’s musical tradition.
 Most Austrians haven’t even seen the movie; those who have, certainly weren’t reared on it.
 Mozart is in their bones.
 But Sound of Music is this weird thing that just happened to them.

-And so, when our readers go on one of these tours, then write us a note complaining that the guide was gruff, or the tour felt rushed…I’m not saying these people are wrong to be disappointed.
-But it’s hard to blame the guide for phoning it in, just a little bit.
+And so, when our guidebook readers go on one of these tours, then write us a note complaining that the guide was gruff, or the tour felt rushed…I’m not saying these people are wrong to be disappointed.
+But it’s hard to blame the guide for maybe phoning it in, just a little bit.

 OK, look at it this way: Imagine that some obscure-to-you movie was filmed in your hometown.
 Just for the sake of argument, let’s say it was the 1990 Tom Hanks comedy Joe Versus the Volcano.
 So, Joe Versus the Volcano was filmed in your hometown.
 That’s cool.
 But it’s been decades now, and you’ve moved on.
 Everybody in your hometown has gone on to bigger and better things.
 As it should be.